EiverR/eiverr.github.io/index.md

 With José E. Calderón-Gómez, Rodrigo A. León-Prato, and Luis A. Medina.
 ### Computing the transient  for a family of non linear discrete dynamical systems
 Submitted.
 With Omar Colón-Reyes, Mario J. Motiño Palma, and Arnaldo Vera.
+### On Generative Constants for Integer Sequences
+Submitted.
+With Jhixon Macías.
+## Exponential Sums of Long $k$-Cycles over Finite Fields via Generalized Lucas Sequences
+Submitted.
+With Daniel Sierra (Graduate student).
 ### Current Projects

 - The weight and nonlinearity of quartic k-rotation symmetric Boolean functions